JuliaAI/MLJ.jl/docs/src/working_with_tasks.md

 ```

 And construct a task by wrapping the data in a learning objective, and
-correcting erroneous interpretations of the data; the middle three
+coercing the data into a form MLJ will correctly interpret.
+(The middle three
-fields refer to ages in months, the last is a flag:
+fields of `df` refer to ages, in months, the last is a flag.):

 ```@example 1
 task = supervised(data=df,